 Introduction to Spring Lake, North Carolina

 Spring Lake, North Carolina is 9 miles NW of Fayetteville, North Carolina (center to center) and 45 miles SW of Raleigh, North Carolina.
 It is in Cumberland county.
-The town, which is part of the Fayetteville metro area, has a population of 8,098.
+The town is part of the Fayetteville metro area.

 Spring Lake History